MS Access User Permissions- How to Manage User Permissions in Access Database?

 Go With The Recommended Option:

-Unfortunately, due to any Microsoft Access database problem after Window 1o update if your Access database got corrupted.
-Then for the recovery of lost data from a corrupt Access database, take the help of Access Repair and Recovery solution.
+Unfortunately, due to any Microsoft Access database problem after Window 1o update if your Access database gets corrupted.
+Then, for the recovery of lost data from a corrupt Access database, take the help of the Access Repair and Recovery solution.

 * By clicking the Download button above and installing Stellar Repair for Access (14.8 MB), I acknowledge that I have read and agree to the End User License Agreement and Privacy Policy of this site.